 Broadly speaking, I’m interested in understanding the computations that enable intelligence.
 In my view, the most useful conceptual framework we have for understanding intelligence is reinforcement learning (RL).
 RL offers a precise way of thinking about the interactions between agents (systems with agency) and their environments.
 Both aspects –– agent and environment –– are crucial: any intelligent system needs at least enough agency that it can make decisions about how to act in its environment.
 Without agency, there’s no way to measure intelligence, and without an environment, there’s no way for the agent’s actions to have any effect.

 An agent is intelligent to the extent that it selects actions that alter the dynamics of its environment in useful ways.
 That is to say, the agent’s actions make good outcomes more likely and bad outcomes less likely.
 But in order to know which outcomes are good and which are bad, the agent needs some sort of utility or reward function.
 This utility function provides a way of determining outcome preferences.
 It can be anything from a fine-grained positive/negative reinforcement signal to an abstract goal that the agent needs to achieve.
-The more intelligent an agent is, the more it can influence its environment toward outcomes that achieve its goals and that lead to positive reinforcement.
+The more intelligent an agent is, the more it can influence its environment toward outcomes that achieve its goals and that lead to positive utility or reward.

 Exactly how such a utility function should be constructed is an important area of research.
 The problem of value alignment focuses on how to properly specify utility functions so that machines reliably do the things we want them to do.
 No matter how intelligent an AI system is, if its goals aren’t specified properly, it won’t be especially useful.